kpuka/SIMAH/_resources/05 StudyDesign5-SystematicReviews.md

 <!--more-->
 Topic: Review of systematic reviews and the steps involved in conducting your own review.
 A step-by-step example of the search strategy is also presented.

-Importantly, the guide below is brief and reviewing the [Cochrane Handbook](http://www.handbook.cochrane.org/) and working with a librarian and statistician is highly advisable.
+Importantly, the guide below is brief and reviewing the <a href="http://www.handbook.cochrane.org/" target="_blank">Cochrane Handbook</a> and working with a librarian and statistician is highly advisable.

 # What is it?
 What do I need to know before I start?

 Systematic reviews address a specific research question by identifying and then combining all available evidence using explicit, systematic methods that are specified *a priori* to minimize bias.
 Systematic reviews may be completed with or without a meta-analysis (i.e. use of statistical methods to quantitatively summarize the results of independent studies).

-The steps involved include: protocol development, searching for studies, assessing citations and full-text reports for eligibility, assessing risk of bias, collecting data, pursuing missing data and unpublished studies, analyzing the data, interpreting the results, and writing the review
+The steps involved include: protocol development, searching for studies, assessing citations and full-text reports for eligibility, assessing risk of bias, collecting data, pursuing missing data and unpublished studies, analyzing the data, interpreting the results, and writing the review.

 Numerous programs are available, and should be used to facilitate the process of managing/screening articles.
-For example, Covidence.
+For example, <a href="https://www.covidence.org/" target="_blank">Covidence</a>.